tudorscanner/slate/source/includes/_flights_dayView.md

 The desired currency for the page.
 Examples: GBP, EUR, USD
 Please try to avoid using `locale`, `market` and `currency`, as these values will be governed by Skyscanner market detection logic on the Skyscanner site.
 If you believe you need to use these, please discuss with your account manager.

+The desired currency for the page.
+Examples: GBP, EUR, USD

 `currency`

 - is optional